Who needs a student visa?

 Healthcare whilst in the UK

-This is so you can use the National Health Service (NHS) in the UK.
+Paying the IHS allows visa holders to use the National Health Service (NHS) in the UK.

 Check how much you’ll need to pay before you apply.